imfm/SyncSaves/README.md

 1) go to your local group policy editor (Click Start, type gpedit.msc in the Start Search box, and then press ENTER.)
 2) Once this is loaded, go to the following path: Computer Configuration > Windows Settings > Scripts (Startup/Shutdown) > Shutdown and add the script.

-On Linux, run "sync_saves.sh".
+On Linux, run "sync_saves.sh" to backup your files to the NAS, and run "sync_saves_update.sh" to pull down any new data.
+Same caveats as above, don't just assume your file systems and file sharing protocols will play nice with file modification timestamps.
 Getting it to run automatically is incredibly complicated.
 I've included some services for systemd and some notes on how to set it up under the services folder, but I would not recommend you do it unless you are very comfortable with Linux.
 Also, most of the time the Steam Deck refuses to mount the network drive before running the script which prevents it from working properly.

 The recommended method is to go to desktop mode, find the script, right click it and mark it as executable.
 Then add the script to you non-steam games and you can run it directly in gaming mode.